bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 ```

 ## Shipping an order
-We will go over creating a shipment for an order, shipping quotes, shipping carriers, and shipping to multiple locations.
+We will create a shipment for an order, shipping quotes, shipping carriers, and shipping to multiple locations.

 ### Create an order shipment